 As the Head of the Private Client department.
 Sarah specialises in all aspects of private client work, with particular emphasis on Wills and Inheritance Tax planning, the administration of Estates and Trust advice.
 She understands that clients may feel daunted by such matters and therefore strives to provide an efficient, professional and friendly service.

-Sarah is an accredited member of the Law Society Wills and Inheritance Quality Scheme (WIQS) and an accredited member of Solicitors for the Elderly (SFE).
+Sarah is an accredited member of the Law Society Wills and Inheritance Quality Scheme (WIQS), an accredited member of Solicitors for the Elderly (SFE) and a full member of the Society for Trust and Estate Practitioners (STEP).

 After gaining a 1st Class Honours Law Degree at Birmingham University and completing the Legal Practice Course, Sarah trained in a large Birmingham practice, before qualifying as a Solicitor in 1996.
 After nearly 10 years working in Birmingham, Sarah moved in 2005 to work more locally in Solihull and joined Wallace Robinson & Morgan in 2013